 Readings on this Syllabus

 But wait!
 We’re not only reading a few books.
 One of the main reasons I only use web-based syllabi is to save you $$$.
 For this reason, you will find the majority of your readings on this Syllabus.
+(Many of these articles were identified by my superb research assistant, Steven Higgins ND ’20, who will undoubtedly feel bad if you don’t savor all of them).
 I will also provide you with hand-outs.
 You must read everything.

 Our class discussions will only work well if you have these readings physically in front of you.
 Therefore, please remember these rules: 1) Copy and print all of the readings on this site that are marked PRINT (otherwise, you do not need to copy them—but I will assume that you have READ them.
 Should there be a quiz?); 2) Bring each required reading to class on the day we are scheduled to discuss it.